Table of Contents

 Steps involved in analytical procedures

 - Expectation: This step involves developing an expectation of what the financial information figures should be.
-This can be agreed through comparisons of financial information or considerations of relationships (ratio analysis).
+This can be agreed upon through comparisons of financial information or considerations of relationships (ratio analysis).

 - Identification: This step involves the identification of significant variations between the actual data with the expected data.